mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 If the selected value is used to interact with the server, you might want to avoid sending all the intermediate states.

-Especially if the user is setting the date using the arrow interaction.
+Especially if the user is setting the date using the keyboard arrow interaction.

 In such a case, the recommended UI is to add a button for validating the form.
 If for some reason, you need to send the data to the server without having the user pressing a validation button, you can debounce the `onChange` as follows.

 The following demo shows how to extend the Date Field component by adding an `onAccept` prop, which is a debounced version of `onChange`.
-You can find more information about the `onAccept` prop [on the dedicated doc section](/x/react-date-pickers/lifecycle/#when-is-onaccept-called).
+You can find more information about the `onAccept` prop [in the dedicated doc section](/x/react-date-pickers/lifecycle/#when-is-onaccept-called).

 {{"demo": "ServerInteraction.js"}}